Jessi Cruickshank: Hosting and producing

 Upon moving to Los Angeles, she filmed a show called Real Hollywood Survival Guide, which aired on MTV.
 Cruickshank was also a producer at The Oprah Winfrey Network.
 Cruickshank was the Los Angeles correspondent for the Canadian entertainment show etalk, during which she joined the etalk TIFF coverage team for several years.
 Cruickshank went on to host various events and shows including co-hosting The CW show Oh Sit!, which aired on MuchMusic in Canada, the CBC shows Canada's Smartest Person and The Goods, and hosting the reunion special of the reality TV show Jerseylicious.

 Comedy

 Cruickshank created the digital series New Mom, Who Dis? about her journey as a new mother in 2018.
 In 2022, she toured Canadian cities with her first live comedy show, Up Close and Too Personal, and in spring 2025, she toured her second comedy show, Now That's What I Call Live!, across Canada.
+In March 2026, she announced that she would be DJing dance parties in cities across Canada in the spring, under the event name Evening Club.
 She is currently hosting her weekly podcast show Phone A Friend, which debuted as the #1 comedy show across all podcasts.